Self-Supervised Visual Learning by Variable Playback Speeds Prediction of a Video: Experimental Results and Discussion

 We test the effect of different playback speeds to determine the greatest relative speed difference for the best performance.
 As is clear from Table~\ref{table:04}, an extremely small difference between playback speeds results in poor accuracy because the temporal dynamics are not significantly different between the 1$\times$ and 2$\times$ playback speeds.
 Moreover, learning from an excessively large difference in speed also does not benefit.
 Our method performs optimally when $s=3$.

 Finally, we evaluate different methods to understand the effect of the number of clips to determine the effect of variable $n$.
 The results in Table~\ref{table:05} indicate that the proposed method, the accuracy increased as the number of clips increased, but decreased again when six clips were used.
 This is largely because the number of possible orders in which the clips are arranged increased significantly; for example, for five and six clips have $5!=120$ and $6!=720$, respectively, in which case the complexity of the task is too large to train the model successfully.
-Compared with the VCOP method \cite{DXu2019}, The performance of the proposed method is superior ranging from 2 to 5 clips as a tuple set.
+Compared with the VCOP method~\cite{DXu2019}, The performance of the proposed method is superior ranging from 2 to 5 clips as a tuple set.
 Specifically, the best accuracy, 67.93\%, of VCOP at three clips is approximately 3.77\% lower than the best performance overall, 71.70\%, achieved by the proposed method for five clips.
 On the basis of this result, we conclude that the proposed method is more effective than the previous methods for different numbers of clips.

-\textbf{Layer-dependable TGN:} We evaluate the performance improvement by the proposed TGN using C3D and R3D.
+\textbf{Layer-dependable TGN:} We evaluate the performance improvement by the proposed TGN using backbones.
 We determine the optimal number of elements in the groups, and the results are presented in Table~\ref{table:06}.
-Both the 3D CNNs achieved the best accuracy with $g=2$ to normalize the output of each layer.
+All backbones achieve the best accuracy with $g=2$ to normalize the output of each layer.
 Most of the results in Table~\ref{table:06} are higher (i.e., more accurate) than the BN baseline except for $g=1$.
+Note that, at R(2+1)D, the proposed TGN improved the accuracy by 2.18\% compared with the BN baseline.
+However, in case of C3D, performance improvement is marginal compared to R3D and R(2+1)D. C3D is difficult to train temporal representation because appearance and dynamics are jointly intertwined~\cite{Tran2018}.
+Therefore, TGN is more effective for R3D and R(2+1)D that can extract appearance and dynamics separately because TGN emphasizes temporal representation but cannot extract features.

-Note that, at R3D, the proposed TGN improved the accuracy by 1.67\% compared with the BN baseline.
-Table~\ref{table:07} lists the effect of the number of clips on the action recognition performance, and the accuracy of the task using five clips is superior compared with that using three clips for both C3D and R3D.
+Table~\ref{table:07} lists the effect of the number of clips on the action recognition performance, and the accuracy of the task using five clips is superior compared with that using three clips for backbones.
+Notably, the performance is saturated when the number of clips is over 5.
+The reason is that as the number of clips increases, the burden on the order prediction network increases.
 In conclusion, the proposed TGN if more effective for larger variations in the dynamics and appearance of the sampled clips, which is the consequence of the task responsible for the proposed PSP network.